News – AI Lab

 Will you write your master's thesis next year and need some inspiration for a thesis topic?
 Would you like to work with real-life challenges and data?
 In that case, we recommend that you take a look at the thesis projects submitted by Norwegian companies and organisations during our master's thesis event March 9.

-In this folder you'll find descriptions of all the thesis projects presented during the pitch session, as well as a few more!
+The recording from the event has been made available for NTNU students and staff.
+Descriptions of all the thesis projects presented during the pitch session, as well as a few more, has also been made available for students.

 Se opptak fra webinar om kunstig intelligens i Norge